zefrios/SQL/Black Sabbath EDA/README.md

     }
 ```

-Then, we create a main() function that calls our previously stated fucntions:
+Then, we create a main() function that calls our previously stated fucntions that sets Black Sabbath as the artist name.
+The markets (countries) we want to explore are specified in the request.

 ```Python
 def main():